A Dallas Cowboys football blog

 Outlining The Battle For “RB3” In Dallas

-Being a Cowboys not-named in 2018, you aren't going to get many opportunities to carry the football.
+Being a Cowboys running back not-named Ezekiel Elliott in 2018, you aren’t going to get many opportunities to carry the football.
 Back during the 2016 NFL Draft, the Cowboys made the choice to employ a “workhorse” back, someone who will take the bulk of the touches and be their most dynamic offensive weapon.

 Still, the Cowboys are expected to carry three running backs this season.
 Behind Elliott will almost certainly be Rod Smith, who saw his value grow with increased playing time during Zeke’s 2017 suspension.